Sehjal Gupta – Private Client Tax Director

 In order to overcome the burdens on the NHS and resource the UK economy during this pandemic, many individuals working within the medical field as well as engineers have come to the UK to help combat Covid-19, be it by working at or on the hospitals or in research.
 Under normal circumstances, the presence of these individuals in the UK would result in them becoming UK resident for tax purposes and therefore potentially liable to UK taxes.

-The Government have confirmed that they will amend the SRT rules for the period between 1 March and 1 June 2020, allowing any individuals working on Covid-19 related activities to be in the UK without these days being included towards the SRT.
+The Government confirmed that they will amend the SRT rules for the period between 1 March and 1 June 2020, allowing any individuals working on Covid-19 related activities to be in the UK without these days being included towards the SRT.
 Obviously, the relaxation of these rules is only applicable to specific individuals and will be monitored closely to minimise the risk of abuse.
-As with all other measures being implemented at this time, this too will be reviewed over the coming weeks and amended accordingly.
+As with all other measures being implemented during the pandemic, this too will be reviewed and amended accordingly, therefore it is important to check the position and not assume the reliefs apply.